DH-com/DH-com/README.md

 - 👋 Hi, I’m @DH-com
-- 👀 I have an official wechat account,which is "冬维的小屋"
+- 👀 I have an official wechat account，which is "冬维的小屋"
 - 🌱 Welcome to follow me and make friends with me
+- 🎨 I am a novice about computer science, please forgive me

 <!---
 DH-com/DH-com is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.